woossi0/suite/docs/usermanual/source/webapps/sdkintro/basic/index.rst

 In the example application, the main component (``gxp.Viewer``) is created with a single configuration object, exposing a single global variable named ``app``.

 The ``gxp.Viewer`` instance is configured to create a viewport filled with a border layout, which has two items, a container in the 'west' region 200 pixels wide, and the map in the 'center' region.
-Please note that all tools in the Client SDK are Ext plugins, so they can be created with a ``ptype`` shortcut in the config, similar to the ``xtype`` shortcut for Ext components.
+Please note that all tools in the Boundless SDK are Ext plugins, so they can be created with a ``ptype`` shortcut in the config, similar to the ``xtype`` shortcut for Ext components.
 This viewer application defines the following tools:

 * A **Layer Tree**, which will be rendered in the 'west' panel defined in the portalConfig.
 * The **Add Layers** tool, a button that, when clicked, creates a dialog to add new layers to the map.
 This tool will be part of the top toolbar of the layer tree.